PLEASE BE AWARE THAT MANY OF THESE CLINICS HAVE BEEN SUBJECT TO CHANGE DUE TO CORONAVIRUS - PLEASE RING THE SURGERY FOR MORE INFORMATION

 We accept bookings for the Nurse for appointments at times to suit you.
 We do not restrict clinic times for when you can come and have this done.

 Click here for information about the NHS recommended schedule.

 If your child has not had two doses of MMR vaccine they are at risk of catching measles.
 Measles can be very serious, leading to pneumonia and even death.
 The Department of Health has recommended that all children have two doses of MMR.
 Measles is one of the most infectious diseases known, and the MMR vaccine will protect your child from measles, mumps and rubella.
 For more information on measles and the MMR vaccine, please click here or get in touch with your health visitor, practice nurse or GP.
 As an NHS provider, we recommend the MMR vaccine for your children and hope that you will bring your children to an appointment with the nurse for these vaccines.

 It is important for all those over 65 to have a flu jab.
 It is also important for all those people under 65 who are in an “at risk” group.
-Please call and book an appointment as soon as possible
+Flu vaccinations are available from September.
+Please check our website for updates.

 Patients with Diabetes, Asthma or COPD

 We do not hold specific timed clinics for these conditions and expect our patients to be able to attend at that clinic time, we like to be able to offer a range of times to suit the patient’s own commitments.
 You can book appointments at a time suitable to you for these very important check- ups and reviews.
 Our Nurses work at a range of times over five days Monday to Friday and are available on a Thursday evening up to 7pm.

 These are done by the Practice Nurse in routine clinics, please call to make an appointment.
 Women are invited for smears by the national screening programme at the following intervals:

 Age group (years)